MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 associated parameters (such as transport protocol and keying material for encrypting TLS SNI).
 It also provides a solution for the inability of the DNS to allow a CNAME to be placed at the apex of a domain name.
-It also provides a way to indicate that hostname supports HTTPS without having to resort to redirects, allowing clients to remove HTTP from the bootstrapping process.
+Finally, it provides a way to indicate that the origin supports HTTPS without having to resort to redirects, allowing clients to remove HTTP from the bootstrapping process.